oeb25/msc-thesis/Mist/Figure – Snapshot example.md

 ```

 > [!caption]
-> A `#[test]` function extracted from the Mist codebase, testing back tracing in generated Viper program.
+> A `#[test]` function extracted from the Mist codebase, testing backtracing in generated Viper program.